 Support and further advice

-In England, our Member Support Advice Team are available for any member to access support, advice and information on employment-related issues.
-Please email the MSA Team with your enquiry, stating your membership number where possible.
+In England, our Member Support Advice (MSA) Team are available for any member to access support, advice and information on employment-related issues.
+Please contact the MSA Team with your enquiry, stating your membership number where possible.

 Members in Northern Ireland, Scotland and Wales can access nation-specific support, advice and information from their National Centre: